 As a digital strategist for the art world, no one is better qualified for this list than JiaJia Fei.
 Each of her posts is bordered with a Polaroid frame and artfully shot — her wonderfully curated account perfectly illustrates the visual power of social media.

 The young Tunisian curator, who spent several years working for the Palais de Tokyo, curates an Instagram account that is part contemporary art and part travelogue, as well as fun.

 As the director of British Art at Tate collections, Polly Staple knows as well as anyone what makes great content.
 Her Instagram is a curation of her favourite works from current shows, along with insights into the day-to-day runnings of an influential gallery.

 Danielle Krysa set up her website The Jealous Curator in 2009 to showcase one artist and his or her artworks — works that ‘made me jealous’ — each day.
 Her Instagram account is an extension of this, doing the digging for you by featuring her discoveries.

 Having worked his way through the ranks of Brazil’s Instituto Inhotim and the Serpentine Galleries in London, Jochen Volz is now the Director of the Pinacoteca de São Paulo.
 His account showcases some of the best artistic talent emerging from South America.

 Nancy Spector’s Instagram account is a visual feast of journeys to art exhibitions around the world and her favourite works at each.
 It is also a great tool for finding out what’s on and whether it’s worth the trip.

-The Senior Director of Sales at Victoria Miro knows more about great contemporary art than most.
+The head of Sales at Victoria Miro knows more about great contemporary art than most.
 His account shares not only his take on the art world, but photographs of his enviable globetrotting lifestyle.

 With gallery projects in Los Angeles, Mexico City and Brussels, Chris Sharp’s Instagram offers insight into some of the best up and coming artists from across the globe.